DanceSkyCode/Diff-FCCF/README.md

 ## 🚀Evaluation
-You can directly test our model to generate fused images using the following code (note: the pre-training weights sholud be saved in the './check/' file)
+You can directly test our model to generate fused images using the following code

 ```